pfiliberti/gtac-appleclone/ps2apple/README.md

 # PS2 keyboard interface for Apple II

-This program is the interface code for AVR with a PS2 keyboard.
+This program is the interface code of at AVR ATtiny84 for PS2 keyboard.
 It implements a PS2 keyboard interface and an Apple II parallel interface.
 The AVR connects directly into the Apple II keyboard connector instead of the computer's keyboard.
 The code configures the PS2 keyboard, accepts scan codes, and converts the AT scan codes to Apple II keyboard codes.
 The AVR to Apple II interface is a parallel interface with one strobe signal.

 ## Resources